-Dr. Shpachenko is currently Associate Professor of Music at the California State Polytechnic University, Pomona, Adjunct Professor of Music at the Claremont Graduate University, and piano faculty at the Montecito International Music Festival.
+Nadia Shpachenko is currently on the faculties of California State Polytechnic University, Pomona, Claremont Graduate University, and Montecito International Music Festival.
 In addition, she has recently served as visiting faculty at Pomona College, guest lecturer at the California Institute of the Arts, Artist in Residence at the University of Nevada Las Vegas, and Associate Faculty at the Sarasota International Music Festival.
-Winner of many international piano competitions, Dr. Shpachenko frequently gives master classes in conservatories and universities in the United States and abroad.
-She completed her DMA and MM degrees at the University of Southern California, where she was awarded the title of Outstanding Graduate.
+Winner of many international piano competitions, she frequently gives master classes and presents contemporary music workshops in conservatories and universities worldwide.
+Nadia completed her DMA and MM degrees at the University of Southern California, where she was awarded the title of Outstanding Graduate.
 Her principal teachers included John Perry, Victor Rosenbaum, and Victor Derevianko.